devmfc/debian-on-amlogic/README.md

 - VFD Led Display

 ### Exceptions
-A95XF2: bluetooth (MT7668) will not work
+**A95XF2:** bluetooth (MT7668) will not work, wifi does work
-X96 Max Plus Q2: Wifi (qca6174) is slow/lagging for small transfers
+**X96 Max Plus Q2:** Wifi (qca6174) is slow/lagging for small transfers
-X96X4: wifi sometimes will not come up (seems to be some power issue with the box itself).
+**X96X4:** wifi sometimes will not come up (seems to be some power issue with the box itself).
 HDMI does not really work, but with the use of simpleframebuffer there is a console.

 ### not tested but will probably work
 - cec